This year the Cape Argus cycle tour and the first commemoration of the Fukushima crises fell on the same day.

 As the largest official cycle tour in the world, the Argus has 35 000 cyclists starting and finishing their 110km cycle within 30km as the crow flies from Africa’s only existing nuclear power facility.

-While closed roads and being spread out on the route made things difficult from a media perspective, we were very successful in spreading the message to onlookers and cyclists as a whole.
-To aid this we are grateful to have had the support from various individuals and organisations in order to make activities such as these happen:
+While closed roads and being spread out on the route made things difficult from a media perspective, they were very successful in spreading the message to onlookers and cyclists as a whole.

 - Cape Town CBD: Projection of “No More Nukes in Africa” onto the civic centre at the start.